-- 2. [6 Pts] The figure above from class shows four distinct file blocks labeled A, B, C, and D spread across four machines, where each machine holds exactly 3 blocks. - (a) For the figure above, at most, how many of our machines can fail without any data loss?
-2 - (b) Suppose that instead of 4 machines, we have only 3 machines that can store 3 blocks each.
+2. [6 Pts] The figure above from class shows four distinct file blocks labeled A, B, C, and D spread across four machines, where each machine holds exactly 3 blocks. (a) For the figure above, at most, how many of our machines can fail without any data loss? (b) Suppose that instead of 4 machines, we have only 3 machines that can store 3 blocks each.
 Suppose we want to be able to recover our data even if two machines fail.
+What is the maximum total number of distinct blocks we can store? (c) Same as part b, but now suppose we only need to be able to recover our data if one machine fails.
 What is the maximum total number of distinct blocks we can store?
-3 - (c) Same as part b, but now suppose we only need to be able to recover our data if one machine fails.
-What is the maximum total number of distinct blocks we can store?
-4 - 3.
-[3 Pts] Suppose we use the map reduce paradigm to compute the total lab scores for each student in DS100.
+3. [3 Pts] Suppose we use the map reduce paradigm to compute the total lab scores for each student in DS100.
 Suppose there are 800 students and 12 labs, and exactly 1 submission per student.
 Each execution of the map operation is an execution of the autograder, i.e. it will compute the score for a single lab for a single student.
-The reduce operation computes the total score for each student by adding up all of the lab scores.

-- (b) How many distinct keys will there be?
-800 - (c) How many final key value pairs will remain after all reduce operations have completed?
-800 - 4.
-[3 Pts] As described in class, the traditional data warehouse is a large tabular database that is periodically updated through the ETL process, which combines data from several smaller data sources into a common tabular format.
+The reduce operation computes the total score for each student by adding up all of the lab scores. (a) How many key value pairs will be generated in total after all map operations have completed execution? (b) How many distinct keys will there be? (c) How many final key value pairs will remain after all reduce operations have completed?
+1. [3 Pts] As described in class, the traditional data warehouse is a large tabular database that is periodically updated through the ETL process, which combines data from several smaller data sources into a common tabular format.
 The alternative is a data lake, where data is stored in its original natural form.
-Which of the following are good reasons to use a data lake approach? - \Box A. The data is sensitive, e.g. medical data or government secrets. - □ B. To maximize compatibility with commercial data analysis and visualization tools. - □ C. When there is no natural way to store the data in tabular format. - \Box D. To ensure that the data is clean.
+Which of the following are good reasons to use a data lake approach? $\square$ A. The data is sensitive, e.g. medical data or government secrets. $\square$ B. To maximize compatibility with commercial data analysis and visualization tools. $\Box$ C. When there is no natural way to store the data in tabular format. ☐ D To ensure that the data is clean